Curry, Warriors use furious finish to hold off Bucks 122-121 - WTMJ

 AP Sports Writer

-Curry knocked down a 3-pointer with 1:06 to play on the way to 41 points with five 3-pointers as his team came back late and worked until the final buzzer to snap a three-game losing streak.
+In a furious finish like those Golden State teams of years past, Stephen Curry made a 3-pointer with 1:06 to play on the way to 41 points with five 3-pointers as his team worked until the final buzzer to snap a three-game losing streak.

-“Honestly, I’m enjoying the night.
-You could see a lot of emotion tonight from everybody,” Curry said.
-“We all knew how much we needed this, and you want to maintain that joy and energy and hopefully come Friday, Saturday put together two really good performances and give yourself a chance to win and sustain that.”

-Curry and his coach, Steve Kerr, shared an extra-long hug afterward and exhaled.

 Jrue Holiday scored the go-ahead basket after his offensive rebound with 29 seconds left.